getzola/zola/docs/content/documentation/content/image-processing/index.md

 static/processed_images/
 ```

-Filename of each resized image is a hash of the function arguments,
+The filename of each resized image is a hash of the function arguments,
 which means that once an image is resized in a certain way, it will be stored in the above directory and will not
 need to be resized again during subsequent builds (unless the image itself, the dimensions, or other arguments are changed).
 Therefore, if you have a large number of images, they will only need to be resized once.